chuanqixu/anki-quick-ai/README.md

 1. ai_config:
    1. api_key: API key for OpenAI.
    2. model: OpenAI model to be used in this addon.
 2. query: Query used to search for notes.
-The query grammar is the same as Anki browse, which can be found in the (manual)(https://docs.ankiweb.net/searching.html).
+The query grammar is the same as Anki browse, which can be found in the [official manual](https://docs.ankiweb.net/searching.html).
 3. note_field: The field whose values will be used to replace {response} placeholder in `prompt_list`.
 The note field can be found in "Browse->Note Types".
 4. prompt_list: A list of prompts that will be sent to OpenAI.
 In the prompt, you can use custom placeholders, which are sandwiched with `#`, e.x., `#language#`.
 Placeholders will be replaced before sending to OpenAI.
 It is designed for you to quickly change the prompt.
    1. `#response#`: **This is a keyword**.
 In the first prompt, this will be replaced with a list of strings, which are values of the `note_field` in notes searched by `query`.
 In other prompts, this will be replaced with the previous response from OpenAI.